Old Town Lunenburg

 Get Out and Explore

-After walking the wharves of Old Town Lunenburg, hike the granite outcrops of Blue Rocks, a small village that’s just a few minutes’ drive from the UNESCO site.
-With dramatic seascapes and fascinating geology, it’s a beacon for kayakers and cyclists.
+After walking the wharves of Old Town Lunenburg, hike the granite outcrops of Blue Rocks, a small picturesque fishing village that’s just a few minutes’ drive from the UNESCO World Heritage site.
+With dramatic seascapes and fascinating geology, it’s a popular spot for cyclists and photographers alike.
+Interested in kayaking?
+Pleasant Paddling offers sea kayaking tours from Blue Rocks and along the coastline around Lunenburg.

 Old Town Lunenburg is one of only two urban communities in North America designated as a UNESCO World Heritage site.
 Seventy percent of the original colonial buildings from the 18th and 19th centuries continue to greet visitors with their colourful façades.